Blue Peter pets: Cookie

-CookieCookie was introduced to the show on 25 September 2007 following the scandal caused by the change of Socks' name.
+was introduced to the show on 25 September 2007 following the scandal caused by the change of Socks' name.
 Cookie left in October 2013 along with Socks.

 Tortoises

+Freda

-FredaFreda was the first Blue Peter tortoise.
+Freda was the first Blue Peter tortoise.
 She made her debut on 21 October 1963 and lived to April 1979.
 She was originally thought to be a male and was called Fred, but renamed when it was realised she was female.
 Freda is best remembered for her appearances each year when she was brought onto the show and placed into a cardboard box to hibernate over the harsh British winter.

+Maggie and Jim

-Maggie and JimMaggie and Jim (27 August 1974 – January 1982) were brother and sister who made their first appearance in 1974 and joined the show on a regular basis in 1979, after the death of Freda.
+Maggie and Jim (27 August 1974 – January 1982) were brother and sister who made their first appearance in 1974 and joined the show on a regular basis in 1979, after the death of Freda.
 They were named after Margaret Thatcher and James Callaghan, both prime ministers of that year.
 Neither tortoise survived the cold winter of January 1982.